Overview of applying to graduate study

-Completed applications are made available to the appropriate department for an academic assessment.
-You will be notified of the outcome of your application by the relevant department.
-Details of whether interviews are usually held are provided via the selection criteria on individual course pages.
+You will be notified of the outcome of your application by the department, usually around eight to ten weeks after the deadline.
+Details of whether interviews are usually held are provided via the entry requirements on course pages.

-Information on the University’s decision-making timescales and the application process after your application is submitted is available in our section After you apply.
+More information on the decision-making timescales and the process after your application is submitted is available in our section After you apply.

 Further advice and contact details

 For general queries about the application process or funding for graduate study